RyanHall5/PythonForDS1/README.md

 # Gender Predictors

-This repository contains two Python scripts related to predicting gender (male or female) based on the physical characteristics: height, weight, shoe-size.
+This repository contains two Python scripts related to predicting gender (male or female) based on the physical characteristics: height, weight, and shoe-size.

 ## Files